Sea otter conservation: Russia

 Before the 19th century, there were around 20,000 to 25,000 sea otters in the Kuril Islands, with more on Kamchatka and the Commander Islands.
 After the years of the Great Hunt, the population in these areas, currently part of Russia, was only 750.
-As of 2004, sea otters have repopulated all of their former habitat in these areas, with an estimated total population of about 27,000.
-Of these, about 19,000 are in the Kurils, 2000 to 3500 on Kamchatka and another 5000 to 5500 on the Commander Islands.
-Their population growth has slowed down slightly, suggesting that the numbers are reaching carrying capacity.
+In 2004, sea otters had repopulated all of their former habitat in these areas, with an estimated total population of about 27,000.
+Of these, about 19,000 were in the Kurils, 2000 to 3500 on Kamchatka and another 5000 to 5500 on the Commander Islands.
 The success of the sea otter's recovery in Russia has been credited to large-scale and long-term protection, enlargement of the species' range, and human emigration from the islands.

+However, much more recent counts of the sea otter population from the years 2019–2024 have shown steep declines in every region, casting doubt on those estimates.
+The latest numbers put the number of sea otters around the Kuril Islands at a mere 3,000, and at 1,673 and 1,565 sea otters around the Commander Islands and Kamchatka peninsula, respectively.
+Continued illegal poaching in Russia is believed to contribute to these declines.
+Russian non-governmental organizations (NGOs) such as the Nature and People Foundation have increased their efforts to bring attention to the plight of Russia's sea otter population.

+Japan

+Sea otter sightings have been documented in the waters of Cape Nosappu, Erimo, Hamanaka and Nemuro, among other locations in the region.
+The last count estimated around 50 sea otters living off the coast of eastern Hokkaido.
+The Etopirika Foundation (エトピリカ基金), a small non-profit organization run by Yoshihiro Kataoka, monitors the local sea otter population and researches ways to protect them.
+In April 2025, Kataoka documented the first lethal case of avian influenza among sea otters.